Montessori Mom

 How to make the sound boxes:

 Fill two containers ¼ full of same material.
 Cover well and seal with glue or tape since your child will be shaking the container.
+Put the pairs in a box.
 You can make the containers more attractive by covering them with contact paper.
 Place containers in a larger box

 Exercise 1: